 - The name of a savepoint to roll back to.

 Use RELEASE SAVEPOINT to destroy a savepoint without discarding the effects of commands executed after it was established.

 Specifying a savepoint name that has not been established is an error.

 Cursors have somewhat non-transactional behavior with respect to savepoints.
 Any cursor that is opened inside a savepoint will be closed when the savepoint is rolled back.
-If a previously opened cursor is affected by a FETCH command inside a savepoint that is later rolled back, the cursor position remains at the position that FETCH left it pointing to (that is, FETCH is not rolled back).
+If a previously opened cursor is affected by a FETCH command inside a savepoint that is later rolled back, the cursor remains at the position that FETCH left it pointing to (that is, cursor motion caused by FETCH is not rolled back).
 Closing a cursor is not undone by rolling back, either.
-A cursor whose execution causes a transaction to abort is put in a can't-execute state, so while the transaction can be restored using ROLLBACK TO SAVEPOINT, the cursor can no longer be used.
+However, other side-effects caused by the cursor's query (such as side-effects of volatile functions called by the query) are rolled back if they occur during a savepoint that is later rolled back.
+A cursor whose execution causes a transaction to abort is put in a cannot-execute state, so while the transaction can be restored using ROLLBACK TO SAVEPOINT, the cursor can no longer be used.

 To undo the effects of the commands executed after my_savepoint was established: